 CBG has neuroprotective properties.
 A 2015 study looked at mice with a neurodegenerative disease called Huntington’s disease.
 The study concluded that CBG may also be promising in the treatment of other neurodegenerative diseases.
 (5)

 IBD (Inflammatory Bowel Disease)

 According to a 2013 study, CBG appears to reduce IBD symptoms.
 In summary, the study shows that CBG attenuated colitis in mice, reduced nitric oxide production in macrophages, and reduced ROS formation in intestinal epithelial cells.
 CBG could be considered for clinical trials in IBD patients.
 (6)

 The study found that CBG can kill bacteria, especially methicillin-resistant Staphylococcus aureus (MRSA), which causes drug-resistant infections.
 These infections can be difficult to treat and also sometimes dangerous.
 (7)

 In addition to the benefits listed above, CBG has been found to have an effect on improving appetite and many other ailments, which need further research for confirmation.

 The CBG was discovered as early as 1964

 CBG is not in itself a new discovery.
 The CBG was first identified from hemp in 1964.
-The compound was co-discovered by researchers Raphael Mechoulam and Yehil Gaoni (3).
+The compound was discovered together by researchers Raphael Mechoulam and Yehil Gaoni (8).